bart99-mt/nostts/README.md

 7. Version Control and Updates<br>
 •	IndexedDB Versioning: The database schema is versioned to support future updates.<br>
 •	Data Preservation: Upgrades to the application will preserve existing tickets as long as the browser data is not cleared<br>

+User Manual:<br>
+New Open Source Trouble Ticketing System<br>
+Introduction<br>
+Welcome to the New Open Source Trouble Ticketing System!
+This web-based application helps you create, track, and manage support tickets directly in your browser.
+All your data is stored securely and privately on your computer—no server or internet connection is required after setup.<br>
+Getting Started<br>
+1. Open the Application<br>
+o	Double-click the index.html file to open it in your web browser.<br>
+o	The system will load and display the main dashboard.<br>
+2. Viewing Tickets<br>
+o	The dashboard shows a summary of all tickets.<br>
+o	You can see the total number of tickets, as well as how many are open or closed.<br>
+o	The list of tickets appears below the dashboard.<br>
+Creating a Ticket<br>
+1. Click "New Ticket"<br>
+o	Click the “New Ticket” button above the ticket list.<br>
+o	A form will appear where you can enter ticket details.<br>
+2. Fill in Ticket Details<br>
+o	Creator: Enter your name or identifier.<br>
+o	Title: Give your ticket a brief title.<br>
+o	Description: Describe the issue or request.<br>
+o	Severity: Select the severity level (Low, Medium, High, Critical).<br>
+o	Status: Set the initial status (usually “New”).<br>
+o	Click "Save Ticket" to submit.<br>
+Editing a Ticket<br>
+1. Find the Ticket<br>
+o	Locate the ticket you want to edit in the list.<br>
+2. Click "Edit"<br>
+o	Click the “Edit” button on the ticket card.<br>
+o	The ticket details will load into the form.<br>
+3. Make Changes<br>
+o	Update any field as needed.<br>
+o	Click "Save Ticket" to update.<br>
+Deleting a Ticket<br>
+1. Find the Ticket<br>
+o	Locate the ticket you want to delete.<br>
+2. Click "Delete"<br>
+o	Click the “Delete” button on the ticket card.<br>
+o	Confirm deletion if prompted.<br>
+Searching, Filtering, and Sorting<br>
+•	Search: Use the search box to find tickets by creator, title, or description.<br>
+•	Filter by Severity: Select a severity level to show only tickets of that type.<br>
+•	Sort: Choose to sort tickets by creation date, update time, severity, or creator.<br>
+•	Reset Filters: Click “Reset” to clear all filters and sorting.<br>
+Tips<br>
+•	Your data is private: All tickets are stored in your browser and will not be lost between sessions (unless you clear browser data).<br>
+•	No login required: Anyone using your computer can create or manage tickets.<br>
+•	Replace logo.png with your own logo for custom branding.<br>